(Found: Real, Intimate, Endless, Nurturing, Dear "Sister")

 Dianne's youngest daughter April also adopted an adorable furry "son" this summer!
 Here are the equally sleepy April and little Olie, who is 3/4 Dachshund and 1/4 Chuhuahua, but looks like a dachshund.
 He was only about 9 weeks old in this recent pic.

 August, 2012: Dianne's dear dad, Hal, passed away in April, 2011 at age 89.
-Then in Feb. of this year, she retired from her long-time job 6 months ago due to health reasons.
+Then in Feb. of 2012, she retired from her long-time job due to health reasons.
 She has a sleep disorder that was interfering with her ability to do her job.
 She is doing better now that she is away from the pressures of working full-time and hopes to eventually get back to working part-time.
 Her three doggies (including Java, who is now about 13) and her four lovely grown children are doing well.
 Her mom, 86, had eye surgery earlier this month that interferes with her passion for crocheting, so I pray her vision will improve very soon.